Struckhour/hethfinder/README.md

 ### Usage

+Watch the included .mp4 video for a tutorial of how to use HethFinder with the included .wav file.

 **Setup**
 1. Begin with a folder that contains the following files:
     i.	the wave file(s) to be analyzed.